 - An allowance for an accidental death & dismemberment rider

 Spouses can also be insured for up to 100% of the employee’s coverage amount, and children may obtain coverage up to $15,000.

 The Hartford Life Insurance Company is part of The Hartford Financial Services Group, Inc.

-Also known as The Hartford, the group is not only one of the largest insurance companies in the country, but also one of the largest businesses in general.
+Simply known as The Hartford, the group is not only one of the largest insurance companies in the country, but also one of the largest businesses in general.

-The Fortune 500 behemoth has more than 16,000 employees and $225 billion in total assets.
+The Fortune 500 behemoth has more than 19,500 employees and over $74 billion in total assets.

 The Hartford got its start in 1810 as a fire insurance company.

 Fifteen years later, the company expanded its offerings to include academia, with its inaugural insurance plan going to Yale University.

 Fast forward to 1913, when The Hartford formed the Hartford Accident and Indemnity Company.

 This expansion gave the company the ability to provide a broader range of insurance products, including accident, automobile, personal damage, and business interruption.